cncf/devstats.archive/USAGE.md

 # Running on Kubernetes

-Kubernetes consists of 3 different orgs, so to gather data for Kubernetes You need to provide them comma separated.
+Kubernetes consists of 3 different orgs (from 2015-08-06 22:00), so to gather data for Kubernetes You need to provide them comma separated.

+Before 2015-08-06 Kubernetes is in GoogleCloudPlatform/kubernetes or just few kubernetes repos without org.
+To process them You need to use special list mode `GHA2DB_EXACT`.

+And finally before 2015-01-01 GitHub used different JSONs format.
+To process them You have to use `GHA2DB_OLDFMT` mode.

 For example June 2017:
 - `time PG_PASS=pwd ./gha2db 2017-06-01 0 2017-07-01 0 'kubernetes,kubernetes-incubator,kubernetes-client'`

+To process kubernetes all time just use `kubernetes.sh` script.

 # Metrics tool
 There is a tool `runq`.
 It is used to compute metrics saved in `*.sql` files.